seriousManual/thermo/README.md

 Design a Reducer that uses the actions from assignment #2 and the global application state from assignment #1.

 ### 4. Unit Tests
 Write Tests that verifiy that the combination of reducer and actions result in a correct new state.
 Pay special attention to the immutibility of your application state!
+In the folder `__tests__` you find some simple tests that correspond with the code stubs already existing.

 ### 5. Frontend
 Design a component tree that shows the information.
 Do not use the data from the application state, instead use dummy data for the sample frontend.

+### 6. Unit Tests / Snapshot tests of components
+Create unit tests that test the behaviour of your components.
+In the folder `__tests__` you find a simple component test that checks for certain features in the rendered output.

+In the sample test of App.jsx you also find that a snapshot test is added there, too.
+The snapshot test compares the output of a rendered component with the output of a previous test run and tells you if something has changed in the generated markup.
+If the snapshot test fails, it is you task to inspect the error(s) and to regenerate the snapshots using the command `npm test -- -u` if the output correctly corresponds to your changes.

 ### 6. State Connection
 Connect the application via the react-redux bindings to the global application state.